 Since 2000 Jersey has had regulated Trust and Company Service Providers (TCSPs).
 The TCSPs are required to hold and keep up to date BOI for all structures administered by them.
 This BOI is available to the Island’s financial regulator and law enforcement.
 It can also be provided to competent authorities in other jurisdictions by using gateways created within the legislation.
 In addition, this information can also be passed on through Jersey’s tax and mutual legal assistance (MLA) agreements.

 A 2016 report conducted by MONEYVAL found that Jersey has been widely recognised by international organisations as being in a world leading position in regard to meeting international standards of beneficial ownership transparency.
 The report credited this recognition as the result of a combination of factors:

-Financial Regulation - TCSPS, FSB Ass & AIFMD
+Financial Regulation - TCSPS, FSB Ass and AIFMD

 Jersey’s financial regulation system is robust and internationally respected.
 There is no banking secrecy in Jersey and the island is a world leader in the regulation of Trust and Company Service Providers (TCSPs).